Skip to main content

 What is the Difference Between DevOps and DevSecOps?

 The DevOps collection of technologies, methods, and mindset combines and automates software development and IT teams’ processes.
-Development, security, and operations are abbreviated as DevSecOps.
+DevSecOps is an acronym for development, security, and operations.
 Security is automated at each phase of the SDLC.

 DevOps’ primary objective is to eliminate communication gaps between teams, speeding up the development and deployment of new code.
-DevSecOps aims to bring security throughout development while enhancing accessibility, scalability, and speed.
-While DevOps is focused on software development and automation, DevSecOps emphasizes how crucial it is for developers to write secure, legal code.
+DevSecOps services aim to ensure security throughout development while enhancing accessibility, scalability, and speed.
+While DevOps focuses on software development and automation, DevSecOps emphasizes the crucial role of developers in writing secure, compliant code.
 Their job is to minimize downtime and data loss.
-These are the main differences between DevOps Vs DevSecOps.
+These are the main differences between DevOps vs DevSecOps.

 Get Started with DevOps